Sky Bingo Review Continued...

-Sky Bingo’s Virtue Fusion client allows players to get stuck into 90-, 80- and 75-ball bingo and multiplayer games, with a liberal sprinkling of branded rooms from the likes of Who Wants to be a Millionaire, Rainbow Riches and Deal or No Deal.
+Sky Bingo’s Virtue Fusion client allows players to get stuck into 90-, 80- and 75-ball bingo and multiplayer games, with a liberal sprinkling of branded rooms from the likes of Who Wants To Be A Millionaire, Rainbow Riches, Deal or No Deal and Tipping Point.

 You can take advantage of the regular games in the Daily Rewards room on each day that you stake a minimum of £2 from your balance, and those who have recently signed up get to test the waters in the Newbie room for a week.

 You will also find a good selection of slots from producer Playtech, including Clover Rollover, Night ‘N’ Day and Rich Treats.

 The Sky Bingo site is now far more attractive following a makeover, with a violet background brightening up most of the pages.
 There were previously some messy sections which made it difficult to find what you wanted, but it is now structured much more clearly and navigation is as straightforward as you could wish for.

 There is also a purple backdrop when you enter the lobby, and you can hop easily from game to game, check out the schedule of future events or produce a menu of banking options.

 The mobile app version looks sharp too, as it contains all the rooms you love on the desktop incarnation and runs very smoothly – if you’re going to play at Sky Bingo, you’ll have just as good a time on mobile or on your tablet as you would on your laptop.